bradhe/go-blackjack/README.md

 This tiny app is meant to address that.

-## Disclaimer
+## Disclaimers

-I actually don't know very much at all about Blackjack.
+1. I actually don't know very much at all about Blackjack.
+1. There might be bugs, so the numbers may be incorrect.
+1. Memorizing strategy (probably) doesn't make up for knowing the game.

 ## How does it work?